What this handout is about

 - you mention the author’s name in the sentence.

 **The moral of this handout: When in doubt, give a citation.**

 Where can I look for more information on UNC’s policies regarding plagiarism?

 If you’re interested in exactly how plagiarism is defined for the UNC community, see the Honor System webpage.
 Because it is considered a form of academic cheating and constitutes a serious violation of the University’s Honor Code, the usual punishment for a student found guilty of plagiarizing is suspension for one semester and an “F” in the course.

 Alberti, Leone Battista.
+1955.
 Ten Books on Architecture.
-James Leoni, trans.
-London: Alec Tirani, Ltd., 1955.
+London: Alec Tiranti.

 Modern Language Association.
 2016.
 MLA Handbook, 8th ed.
 New York: The Modern Language Association of America.

 Rosen, Leonard J., and Laurence Behrens.
 2003.
 The Allyn & Bacon Handbook, 5th ed.
 New York: Longman.

 Turabian, Kate.
 2018.
 A Manual for Writers of Term Papers, Theses, Dissertations, 9th ed.
 Chicago: University of Chicago Press.